 After returning from lunch, the group turned to a discussion of portfolio sensitivities.
+The scenarios have been finalized.
+The general scenarios for the 2019 IRP have been defined by PSE.
 Elizabeth started out by explaining the purpose of sensitivities is to test how different resources or environmental regulations would change PSE's energy portfolio.
 Portfolio sensitivity must be performed within a scenario and the results compared back to the least cost portfolio for that scenario.
 When looking at each sensitivity, PSE examines different aspects of how the portfolio changes, such as the resource mix, the portfolio cost, and portfolio emissions.